Ollivanders/CompassClip/README.md

 python3 -m pip install -r requirements.txt
 ```

+Problems with latency and python version were had with the ethereum-etl lib.
+Therefore, where ever
+possible the lib was replaced with a local version that did not require multiple pip packages of
+varying dependencies to run.
+Inspiration on the mapper layout was taking from this lib but was
+extended with the partition writer and reader for faster retrieval of data.

 ## Syncing
 The data collection has already ran on a subset of blocks used for the examples below (the last
 10,000).
 This can be downloaded from s3 using the following command: